Pixel567/SmartHomeApp/README.md

 # SmartHome System

+The complete, detailed project documentation and architecture overview are available in [DOCUMENTATION.pdf]

 Smart home system built on Raspberry Pi 5 with sensor monitoring and remote device control via a web dashboard.

 **Authors:**